datt/dattdongare/source/_posts/2017-01-30-which-is-better-for-career-startup-or-mnc.markdown

 <h6>Startup:</h6>
 You'll get less salary in a startup, but it can provide more salary when it starts growing further you might get shares in the company.
 <h6>MNC:</h6>
-You may get a higher salary in MNC related to startups.
+You may get a higher salary in MNC compared to startups.

 <h3>Politics/ Transparency:</h3>
 <h6>Startup:</h6>
 You have more value in the company as a person.
-There is more transparency, you directly works with the founding members of the company.
+There is more transparency, you directly work with the founding members of the company.
 <h6>MNC:</h6>
 MNCs are less transparent, people involve in politics to grow which might drag you down even if you're deserving.